kavya-26331/walmart-sales-forecasting/README.md

 | **Prophet** | **1.129M** | **1.579M** | **1.303M** |
 | LSTM        |     1.889M |     2.074M |     1.921M |

-Based on the validation results in this project, **Prophet produced the lowest WMAE** among the tested models and was therefore used for the final forecasting dashboard.
+Based on the validation results, **Prophet produced the lowest WMAE** among the tested models and was therefore selected for the final forecasting dashboard.

+---

 ## Business Impact

-The forecast is converted into practical planning signals for different business functions.
+Forecasts are converted into practical planning signals for different business functions.

 ### Inventory Planning

-Forecasts and upper prediction ranges can help identify high-demand weeks and support inventory preparation.
+Forecasts and upper prediction ranges help identify high-demand weeks and support inventory preparation.

 ### Staffing
 High-demand periods can be identified to support workforce planning.

 ### Supply Chain

-Forecast information can help teams review replenishment requirements and capacity.
+Forecast information helps teams review replenishment requirements and capacity.

 ### Finance
 Expected sales provide a forecasting signal for financial planning.

 ### Transportation
 High-demand periods can be used to review delivery and transportation capacity.

+---

 ## Interactive Dashboard